EliahKagan/palgoviz/basics/sll.md

 As detailed in *Weak reference equality comparison semantics* above, a `ref.weakref` object that has ever had `hash` called on it remembers its hash code and returns it on all future `hash` calls, even after its referent is dead.
-So when the `WeakValueTable`'s underlying `dict` calls `hash` on the key, the result is the same as before.
+So when the `WeakValueDictionary`'s underlying `dict` calls `hash` on the key, the result is the same as before.

 #### Do our keys compare equal to themselves?